Index to this Page

 Of course if you have batteries, you need a way to charge them.

-The typically automotive charger is what is known as bulk rate.
-It pumps current into the battery at a constant rate.
-If it is rated at ten amps then it constantly charges at ten amps.
-This is not really good for a battery because you need to keep track of what is going on and not allow the battery to overcharge.
-But they can be used to give the battery a quick boost.
-They should not be used for long term charging and maintenance.
+Up until the 2000's the typically automotive charger was what is known as bulk rate.
+They pumped current into the battery at a constant rate.
+If they were rated at ten amps then they constantly charged at ten amps.
+This is not really good for a battery because you don't want to overcharge the battery.
+Overcharging causes the plates to get hot and dries out the electrolyte, ruining the battery.
+These constant amperage chargers should not be used for long term charging and maintenance.

 Marine Charger